Thomas Law: Other work

 In 2021, Law joined the cast of the ITV crime drama The Bay for its second series on as DC Eddie Martin.
 Metro called it his "small screen comeback".
+He went on to appear in the third and fourth series, before his departure from the series was announced in 2023 due to scheduling conflicts with EastEnders.

 Philanthropy

-In 2007 and 2008, Law took part in Children In Need.
-With the cast of EastEnders, he recorded The Beatles song "A Little Help from My Friends" (2007), Songs From West End Musicals (2008), and Motown Hits (2009).
+In 2007 and 2008, Law took part in Children In Need alongside the cast of EastEnders.
 Other notable charity work has included playing at the Alan Ball Memorial Cup in 2007, the opening of the kitchens at the University Hospitals of Leicester.

 In December 2007, Law was invited to Luton & Dunstable Hospital by his aunt, where he spent time with children who had to stay in the wards over Christmas.
-He chatted, took pictures, and signed autographs.
 After the event, hospital spokesman Barry Mayes said "[Law] gave a big chunk of his time.
 He was very pleasant, mature and humble, and really homed in on the children and how they were feeling."

 In February 2010, Law attended a fundraising event along with other members of the EastEnders cast to raise money for victims of the 2010 Haiti earthquake.
 The event took place at the Ricoh Arena in Coventry.

-Personal life

-In terms of sports, Law is a supporter of Leicester City.
-He plays golf, football and cricket, in addition to singing and running.